SamihaKamal/Ferry/README.md

   npm install
   ```

-- Open anaconda and create a new python environment
+- Open anaconda and create a new python environment before activating it
   ```
-  conda create --name [Enter name here] python=3.10
+  conda create --name [Enter name here] python=3.10 conda activate [Enter name here]
   ```
 - cd into the repository and then install the libraries
   ```